BasThomas/basthomas.github.io/_posts/2018-04-29-testability.md

 + return alertController
 ```

-What is nice about this, is that we reduced our function to a function that does not do more than doing something with our `input` and provide us with an `output`[^1].
+What is nice about this, is that we reduced our function to a function that does not do more than getting our `input` and providing us with an `output`[^1].

-At this point, I was ready to write a unit test, that would validate some assumptions — in this case checking that if we pass in a `"delete"` in our input, its style would be `.destructive`.
+At this point, I was ready to write a unit test, that would validate some assumptions — in this case checking that if we pass in a `"delete"` as input, expecting a `.destructive` style as the output.
 If this would be changed in the future, the corresponding unit test would fail.

 Lets take a look at this unit test.